-- Using 1.4 ask the children how many sounds they can hear in the word, 'smudge'.
-Establish that there are four sounds, so we will need four sound buttons. - Show children how to add the sound buttons underneath the phonemes for the word 's-m-u-dge'.
-Use a dot for individual sounds, red dots for consonant blends and a line for digraphs or trigraphs. - As this week's words are all one-syllable words, they won't need syllable breaks. - Invite the children to work with a partner to map out the sound buttons in the words 'badge', 'edge', and 'bridge'. - Share 1.5 and ask children to write this week's words next to the correct phoneme map.
-Answers on 1.6. - Check answers and address misconceptions where needed.
+- Using 1.4, demonstrate how to divide words into phonemes and syllables. - Read out the individual sounds in the word 'smudge', counting the number of phonemes as you go. - Write the graphemes that correspond to each phoneme.
+Then add the sound buttons underneath (s-m-u-dge).
+Use a dot for individual sounds, red dots for consonant blends and a line for digraphs or trigraphs. - This week's words only have one syllable, so will not need syllable breaks. - Then read out the individual sounds in the words 'badge', 'edge' and 'bridge' and ask the children to follow the same process to add the sound buttons and syllables where necessary. - badge: b-a-dge edge: e-dge bridge: b-r-i-dge - Check answers and address misconceptions where needed. - Share 1.5 and ask the children to write this week's words next to the correct phoneme map.
+Answers on 1.6.

-Lesson 1: Trigraph 'dge' sounds like / j/
+Lesson 1: Words where the trigraph 'dge' sounds like /j/